 So let’s do this together.
-Let’s sink into the divine fit of our finitude, and be who He created us to be.
-Not harassed by frenzied rushing, frantic multi-tasking, and anxious comparison.
-But infused with His glory through connection.
-Worship.
-Abiding.
-Loving.
-Resting.
+Let’s sink into the divine fit of our finitude, and be who God created us to be—not harassed by frenzied rushing, frantic multi-tasking, and anxious comparison, but infused with His glory through connection.
+Worship…abiding…loving…resting.

-By design, we are not “enough,” because He is infinitely more than you will ever need.
+By design, we are not “enough,” because God is infinitely more than you will ever need.
 Would we really want it any other way?

 This is beautiful and timely.
 Thank you, Alison.